-Brooklyn based interdisciplinary artist, Tess Howsam curates and directs ekphrastic shows that blend theater, installation art, and performance.
-Howsam seeks to subvert theatrical expectations and build cross-disciplinary collaborations that address contemporary sociological, political and environmental issues.
+Tess Howsam is a Brooklyn-based interdisciplinary artist.
+Howsam curates and directs ekphrastic shows that blend theater, installation art, and performance, and seeks to subvert theatrical expectations and build cross-disciplinary collaborations that address contemporary sociological, political, and environmental issues.

 Howsam is the Founding Artistic Director of the Exquisite Corpse Company.
-She graduated from Bard College, New York, and recieved her MFA in Interdisciplinary Arts from Goddard College, Port Townsend, Washington.
-Howsam polished her performance skills at the British American Drama Academy, London, England and the Berkshire Theater Festival, Stockbridge, Massachusetts.
-She has worked as performer/director in a variety of New York venues including: Arts@Renaissance, The Barrow Group Theater, Brooklyn Lyceum, Bushwick Starr, Dixon Place, Galapagos Art Space, Governors Island, HERE Art Space, Jimmy’s no.43, Signature Theatre, Soho Playhouse, and The Living Theater.
+She graduated from Bard College and received her MFA in Interdisciplinary Arts from Goddard College in Port Townsend, Washington.
+She polished her performance skills at the British American Drama Academy in London and the Berkshire Theater Festival in Stockbridge, Massachusetts.
+She has worked as a performer and director in a variety of New York venues including Arts@Renaissance, The Barrow Group Theater, Brooklyn Lyceum, Bushwick Starr, Dixon Place, Galapagos Art Space, Governors Island, HERE Art Space, Jimmy’s No.43, Signature Theatre, Soho Playhouse, and The Living Theater.

 André Terrel Jackson

 André Terrel Jackson is a visual artist and writer currently based in Trenton, New Jersey.
 Jackson received a BA from Albright College and an MFA from Savannah College of Art and Design.
-The artist uses language to center the voices and images of blackness.
-Mining personal history, André is able to use poetry, weaving, sculpture and apparel to investigate intersecting identities.
-The mixing, and juxtaposing, of materials lend humor and beauty to often harsh realities.
-Jackson recently presented the paper “Self Identification Through Intersectionality” at the Textile Society of America 16th Biennial Symposium in Vancouver, Canada.
+Jackson uses language to center the voices and images of blackness.
+Mining personal history, he is able to use poetry, weaving, sculpture, and apparel to investigate intersecting identities.
+The mixing and juxtaposing of materials lend humor and beauty to often harsh realities.
+Jackson recently presented the paper Self-Identification Through Intersectionality at the Textile Society of America’s 16th Biennial Symposium in Vancouver, Canada.
 Bylines include Efniks.com.
-Recent exhibitions include The Freedman Gallery (Reading, PA) and Artworks (Trenton, NJ).
+Recent exhibitions include The Freedman Gallery, Reading, PA, and Artworks, Trenton.

-Matthew Jensen received a BA in political science and fine arts from Rice University, and an MFA in photography from the University of Connecticut.
-He is a 2017 GIDEST Fellow, 2016 Guggenheim Fellow, a 2016 grant recipient of the Peter S. Reed Foundation, and has received other grants and awards.
-His projects Park Wonder and The Wilmington Center for the Study of Local Landscape each received support from the National Endowment for the Arts.
-Jensen’s work is in the permanent collections of the Brooklyn Museum, Metropolitan Museum of Art, and National Gallery of Art, among others.
-He has participated in residencies at the NYC Urban Field Station, MacDowell Colony, LMCC, ArtBuilt/Queens Museum, Wave Hill, the Delaware Contemporary and Kimmel Harding Nelson Center for the Arts.
-He is a part-time Assistant Professor of photography and studio art at Parsons School of Design.
+Matthew Jensen received a BA in Political Science and Fine Arts from Rice University, and an MFA in Photography from the University of Connecticut.
+He is a 2017 GIDEST Fellow and 2016 Guggenheim Fellow, a 2016 grant recipient of the Peter S. Reed Foundation, and has received support from the National Endowment for the Arts for his projects Park Wonder and The Wilmington Center for the Study of Local Landscape.
+Jensen’s work is in the permanent collections of the Brooklyn Museum, The Metropolitan Museum of Art, and National Gallery of Art, among others.
+He has participated in residencies at the NYC Urban Field Station, MacDowell Colony, Lower Manhattan Cultural Council, ArtBuilt/Queens Museum, Wave Hill Public Gardens, the Delaware Contemporary, and Kimmel Harding Nelson Center for the Arts.
+He is a part-time Assistant Professor of Photography and Studio Art at Parsons School of Design.
 Jensen lives and works in the Bronx.

 |Andrea Grover||Executive Director of Guild Hall|